newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Campaign Subscriber list will be displayed from following URL.
 You can add new campaign subscriber by clicking ``Add campaignsubscriber``.
-Also from campaign subscriber list, click on subscriber which you want to update.
+Also from campaign subscriber list, click on the subscriber which you want to update.

-While creating Contact, if it is active and its linked phonebook is also attached with running campaign, then Contact will be added into campaign subscriber.
+While creating Contact, if it is active and its linked phonebook is also attached with running campaign, then the contact will be added into campaign subscriber.

 **URL**: